ProtonMail/proton-python-client/doc/srp.rst

 :class:`User` Objects
 -------------------------

-A :class:`User` object is used to perform mutual authentication with a remote :class:`Verifier`.
-Successful authentication requires not only that the :class:`User` be provided with a valid username/password but also that the remote :class:`Verifier` have a salt & verifier for that username/password pair.
+A :class:`User` object is used to prove a user's identity to a remote :class:`Verifier` and verifiy that the remote :class:`Verifier` knows the verification key associated with the user's password.

 .. class:: User( username, password[, hash_alg=SHA1, ng_type=NG_1024, n_hex=None, g_hex=None] )

   *username* Name of the user being authenticated.

   *password* Password for the user.

+  *hash_alg*, *ng_type*, *n_hex*, *g_hex* Refer to the :ref:`constants` section.

   .. method:: User.authenticated()

-    Returns True if authentication succeeded.
+    Return True if authentication succeeded.
 False
     otherwise.

   .. method:: User.get_username()

-    Returns the username passed to the constructor.
+    Return the username passed to the constructor.

   .. method:: User.get_session_key()

-    Returns the session key if authentication succeeded or None if the authentication failed or has not yet completed.
+    Return the session key if authentication succeeded or None if the authentication failed or has not yet completed.

   .. method:: User.start_authentication()

-    Returns (username, bytes_A).
+    Return (username, bytes_A).
 These should be passed to the constructor of the remote :class:`Verifer`

   .. method:: User.process_challenge( bytes_s, bytes_B )

-    Processes the challenge returned
+    Processe the challenge returned
     by :meth:`Verifier.get_challenge` on success this method
     returns bytes_M that should be sent
     to :meth:`Verifier.verify_session` if authentication failed,